 How do you stop the exploitation of women by objectifying women?

 Your guess is as good as mine, but this is clearly an arm of the Progressive movement The Cynical Times needs to cover more closely.

 Femen began in Ukraine in 2008, according to The Daily Beast, when a small group of students formed a women’s rights group to protest sex tourism and prostitution.
 They didn’t get much attention until they started demonstrating topless and scrawling political slogans on their bare breasts.

 How you battle the sexual exploitation of women in your country by objectifying female bodies and communicating in a foreign language is an open question.
-That said, this is one group which is challenging the status quo that has no problem getting global media attention.
+That said, this is one group which is challenging the status quo which has no problem attracting global media attention.

 “Not everyone’s going to agree with the methods but they are effective in terms of getting people talking about issues that would otherwise be ignored,” Australian filmmaker Kitty Green told Vice News.

 Green produced a documentary about Femen in 2013 called “Ukraine is Not a Brothel,” and is critical of the pivotal role played in the organization by one man.
 She indicated that Victor Svyatski founded the group and still serves as its central tactician, often usurping the authority of the women around him.

 That said, there is no perfection in the real world.